asleepann/IBD-Assignment/README.md

 According to graph, models with rank higher 10 are overfitting.
 Model with rank 10 produces lowest error after training, therefore, 10 is the optimal value for rank.

 ## Conclusion <a name="conclusion"></a>
-Our team successfully implemented the movie reccomendation system and run it on 2 different computers.
+Our team successfully implemented the movie reccomendation system and run it on 2 different computers as a hadoop cluster.
+We gained some more DevOps experience of deploying a cluster on real devices.
+We also practiced in ML by applying a new regressor model and fine-tuning it.
+Finally, we practiced Spark framework for Scala for writing machine learning programs.

+### What could done differently?
+There are a few points of further improvements:
+- a
+- b
+- c